Boater dies after sinkhole develops on Spring River in Arkansas

 The Arkansas Game and Fish Commission issued a warning Monday for boaters on the Spring River to avoid an area known as Sadler Falls, about 150 miles northwest of Memphis.
 The sinkhole is below the falls and near Dead Man’s Curve.

 The commission says there was a fatal boating accident in the whirlpool around noon on Saturday.

-Details of the accident have not been released.
+Arkansas Fish and Game Commission identified the victim as Donald Wright, 64, of Searcy, Arkansas, a kayaker who was trying to help two other paddlers who were caught in the whirlpool.

 The area has been roped off and is marked with buoys.